-COM 4013 Communication and Leadership - 3 hours (Spring)
+COM 4013 Communication and Leadership - 3 hours (Spring, even years)

-This course explores how we understand and become better leaders.
-It will integrate components of leadership and established leadership models from the communication field.
-The class will also focus on general leadership responsibilities and learning basic interview and job skills.
+This course equips students to become better leaders by integrating components of leadership and established leadership models from the communication field.
+The class focuses on general leadership responsibilities and learning basic interview and job skills.